-I am going to write about what various holistic healing professions do to treat TMJ issues to help you be good consumers and know what to expect.
-I’m going to start with massage therapy, since I am a licensed massage therapist and that’s what I’m most familiar with.
+I’m going to write about what various healing professions do to treat TMJ issues to help you be good consumers and know what to expect in terms of results.
+I am a massage therapist who specializes in TMJ work, including intra-oral (inside the mouth) work, in which I’ve had special training.

 I want to say up front that most massage therapists do not work inside the mouth, which is where the jaw muscles most likely to be causing TMJ pain are located.
 Most massage therapists have the skills to release tension in the external jaw and neck muscles.
 Maybe that’s all you need, if your jaw pain isn’t severe and it comes and goes.
 You will feel better after such sessions.